Acacia koa

-Acacia koa or commonly known as koa is a species of flowering tree in the family Fabaceae.
+Acacia koa, commonly known as koa, is a species of flowering tree in the family Fabaceae.
 It is endemic to the Hawaiian Islands, where it is the second most common tree.
 The highest populations are on Hawaiʻi, Maui and Oʻahu.

 Name

 The name koa in the Hawaiian language ultimately comes from Proto-Austronesian *teRas meaning "core" or "ironwood"; many names referring to certain ironwood or heartwood species in Southeast Asia and Oceania such as Vitex parviflora (tugás in Cebuano), Eusideroxylon zwageri (togas in Tombonuwo), and Intsia bijuga (dort in Palauan) descend from this root.
+The Hawaiian Acacia koa is closely related to a common tree in Taiwan called Acacia confusa.
+The two species also share a very similar appearance.

 Koa also means brave, bold, fearless, or warrior.

 Description

 Koa is a large tree, typically attaining a height of 15–25 m and a spread of 6–12 m.
 In deep volcanic ash, a koa tree can reach a height of 30 m, a circumference of 6 m, and a spread of 38 m.
 It is one of the fastest-growing Hawaiian trees, capable of reaching 6–9 m in five years on a good site.